Lentil Tacos with Pickled Cabbage, Tahini Cream and Microgreens

 I absolutely love tacos for a weeknight dinner.
 They’re not only delicious and have endless topping variations, but they’re pretty easy and require very little cooking time.
 Most of the work is actually done at the table by your guests, so you (the chef) just have to put out the toppings (phew!).
 For this recipe, the toppings I’ve selected are healthy, delicious, and packed full of nutrients.

 For this particular recipe, I did red lentil tacos.
 I love red lentils because they cook the fastest (20 minutes), and they’re a great base for bold flavours.
 I paired the lentils with a tahini cream, which adds richness and a fantastic earthiness thanks to the lightly toasted sesame flavour, and pickled cabbage to brighten the whole dish and add a nice crunch.
 The micro-greens were, admittedly, an after-thought.
-But after giving them a try I loved the delicate flavour.
+But after giving them a try I loved the delicate flavour and their punch of colour.

 This recipe is a part of a blog collective called #CdnFoodCreatives where we pick themes and cook together!
 I’ve got some other fantastic weeknight dinners that are healthy and delicious listed below- be sure to check them out!